GSA/digitalgov.gov/content/posts/2016-05-31-our-cx-recipe-for-success-complete-with-ingredient-list-and-substitutions.md

   Accessibility—Yep, 508 compliance.
 Agencies spend a lot of time on this for external sites but seem to neglect it internally.
 This is especially true with third-party solutions, like MS Office, which may be able to create 508 compliant documents but whose interface is anything but adaptable or accessible.
 Before you decide to upgrade software, pull in your taste testers and food critics to see if they make the grade.
 Ask them to sample your intranet and other internal communication channels as well.
 Teach everyone how to make 508 compliant documents so that when they collaborate, everyone benefits.
 Alt-text for images is a great place to start!
 Also, provide quality monitors and great lighting to reduce eye strain for everyone.
 Let&#8217;s take this little known ingredient and make it a feature in the &#8216;cafeteria&#8217;.
 </li>

 Won&#8217;t you join me in the kitchen and develop EmX recipes, where employee substitutes for customer in CX and for the end user in UX?
 The combination may just exceed everyone&#8217;s expectations.
-The cookbook will be a best-seller and your restaurant (agency) will be 5-star!
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-400-Party-table-red-white-blue-patriotic-cake-arinahabich-iStock-Thinkstock-482657292.jpg" alt="A red, white, and blue cake with American flags in the background." %}
+The cookbook will be a best-seller and your restaurant (agency) will be 5-star! {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-400-Party-table-red-white-blue-patriotic-cake-arinahabich-iStock-Thinkstock-482657292.jpg" alt="A red, white, and blue cake with American flags in the background." %}

 _Tanya McIlravy is a front-line government employee.
 She is passionate about customer service, employee engagement, and all things IT._